execvpe/netscape-bookmark-toolbox/README.md

 `to_netscape_full.py <raw file> <netscape bookmark file> [netscape bookmark file]...`

-This script converts a raw file (URL on every line) back to the netscape bookmark format.
+This script converts a raw file (URL on every line) back to the Netscape bookmark format.
-The netscape bookmark files are being crawled for metadata in the order given by the command line arguments.
+The **Netscape bookmark files are being crawled for metadata** in the order given by the command line arguments.
 The first match is used.
 If no match is found, timestamps are ignored and the title will be the URL.